nav9/iRest/README.md

 # IDE used
 VS Code.
-You'll notice some extra files like launch.json that are located in the ".vscode" folder.
+You'll notice some extra files like launch.json that are located in the `.vscode` folder.
 Such files are specific to VS Code.
 These files and the IDE are not essential to running the program.
 You can simply run the program from the commandline using `python3 main.py`.

 # Supporting programs required to run iRest
 * Python==3.3
-* For configurations: `pip install dynaconf==3.1.9`
+* For configurations: `pip install dynaconf==3.1.9` (not yet used in the program)
 * To sort filenames with numbers correctly: `pip install natsort==8.1.0`
+* For graphical notification displays (crossplatform): `pip install plyer==2.0.0`
+* For playing sound files (crossplatform): `pip install ffmpeg-python==0.2.0 pydub==0.25.1`

 ## On Linux (Ubuntu 16.04)
 * Gnome screensaver (to detect when the screen is locked): `sudo apt install -y gnome-screensaver`.
 * Speech Dispatcher engine (for spoken audio notifications.
 This would be pre-installed on Ubuntu).
-If it isn't alredy installed, you can install it using: `sudo apt-get install speech-dispatcher` (https://command-not-found.com/spd-say).
+If it isn't already installed, you can install it using: `sudo apt-get install speech-dispatcher` (https://command-not-found.com/spd-say).

-# To run test cases
+# To run test cases (yet to be programmed)
 Install PyTest: `pip install pytest==7.1.2`

+# Attribution
+* Sound files are from https://notificationsounds.com
+* I created the icon files.
+I'm providing them under the Creative Commons Attribution 4.0 International Public License: https://creativecommons.org/licenses/by/4.0/legalcode